 A walk close to Eltham and being about the gold rush era it was sure to be interesting.
 It’s well documented by Melanie Ball in her book Top Walks in Victoria.
 The tracks are well marked and getting lost would be unlikely for most walkers.

-There was a replica poppet head erected in 1995 to honour the Anderson Creek miners and even though it’s in the book (published 2014) there was no sign of it which was a bit disappointing.
+There was a replica poppet head erected in 1995 to honour the Anderson Creek miners and even though it’s in the book (published 2014) is has since been removed.